 Because strategic consultants provide the most well-rounded assessment of a healthcare organization, they are typically considered a one-stop shop in the sector and can provide the basis for contracting more specialized consulting services.

-- Installing new systems and providing guidance on utility
+Installing new healthcare systems and providing guidance on utility and digital health

-There have been various technological innovations in recent years that have transformed the healthcare sector and created a solid market need for technology consultants:
+There have been various technological innovations and digital technologies in recent years that have transformed the healthcare sector and created a solid market need for technology consultants, including: